Dickinson-comp290/website/docs/syllabus.md

 This class meets and my office are located on the second floor of Tome Hall, which has an elevator, located to the left of the stairs inside the main entrance.
 If you require the use of an elevator to access our class or my office, please let me know.
 If there is ever a malfunction with the elevator, we will be notified by email, and I will consult with ADS to identify our options for that day.

-### Life Happens:
+### Life Happens

-Sometimes stuff just happens, even more so in the challenging times in we currently find ourselves.
+Sometimes stuff just happens.
 Sometimes it is an unexpected sudden event such as an illness or family emergency.
 Other times it may be an ongoing issue or concern or an accumulation of smaller issues.
 Any of these things may affect your (or my) ability to focus or perform up to your (or my) potential through no shortcoming or fault of your (or my) own.
 Dickinson and this course provides a kind and caring community and we want to see you achieve at your full potential.
 So, if you are experiencing life events that are affecting your performance please don’t hesitate to talk to your instructor, your advisor or a member of the [CARE Team](https://www.dickinson.edu/info/20226/student_life/3540/).
 They will all be willing to talk with you, help to formulate a plan and/or connect you with others that may be able to assist.
 That said, it is still always best to contact the instructor in advance if you are going to miss a class meeting or an assignment due date.
-I will similarly communicate toy you any issues that I am facing in advance and we will adapt.
+I will similarly communicate to you any issues that I am facing in advance and we will adapt.